charlotteteo/craapy_swe_project/DataExtraction/README_DATAEXTRACTION.md

 - Split by Hawker Centre (expect 139 Files *2 (1 CSV and 1 Json))
 - json/output - contains json files of hawker stalls data
 - output- contains csv files of hawker stalls data

+## Hawker Closure
+### Using API Call by Requests
+## Output
+- 100 hawker centres and their corresponding start and end closing dates of cleaning